Ericsson/codechecker/docs/analyzer/user_guide.md

                         Store standard output and standard error of successful analyzer invocations into the '<OUTPUT_DIR>/success'
                         directory.
+  --generate-reproducer
+                        Collect all necessary information for reproducing an analysis action.
+The gathered files will be stored in a folder named 'reproducer' under the report directory.
+                        When this flag is used, 'failed' directory remains empty.
   --config CONFIG_FILE  Allow the configuration from an explicit JSON based
                         configuration file.
 The value of the 'analyzer' key in the config file will be emplaced as command line